 D.M., Performance from Indiana University; M.M., Performance from Baylor University; B.M.E., Choral Music and Conducting from Baylor University.

 The 2010 - 2011 season was filled with exciting and wonderful opportunities.
 It began with a debut of the role of Adele in Die Fledermaus, followed by an engagement with the prestigious Baroque Orchestra Apollo's Fire for Handel's Messiah.
-In the spring, Dr. Copeland returned to Indianapolis Opera to sing the role of Micaela in Peter Brook's La Tragédie de Carmen.
-In May, Dr. Copeland made her company debut to rave reviews at San Diego Opera singing Frasquita in Bizet's Carmen.
+In the spring, Ms. Copeland returned to Indianapolis Opera to sing the role of Micaela in Peter Brook's La Tragédie de Carmen.
+In May, Ms. Copeland made her company debut to rave reviews at San Diego Opera singing Frasquita in Bizet's Carmen.
 The summer of 2011 saw Dr. Copeland singing Adina in Donizetti’s famous L’elisir d’amore in Cortona, Italy, followed by a voice faculty position at Musica nelle Marche in Urbania, Italy.